 Before locating the hardware in any given location, it is important to take into account the range of operation that you require.
-The standard transmitter can quite easily provide ranges of up to a mile or more, covering a considerable area with just a quarter wave antenna connected directly to the unit.
+The standard transmitter can quite easily provide ranges of up to a mile or more, covering a considerable area with just a guarter wave antenna connected directly to the unit.

 For coverage of very large sites, or where exceptionally difficult operating conditions exist, it may be advantageous to install an external antenna.
 Installing the transmitter on the second or third floor of a building will more often than not boost overall range.
 However, horizontal range is not always required as much as propagation through a multi-storey building.
-Here it may be more useful to use a small external antenna mounted externally at half the building height.
+Here it may be more useful to use a small external antenna mounted outside the building at half the building height.
 Sometimes range is required more in one direction than in the other: moving the aerial to one side of the building can provide a bias in the required direction, which may overcome the range difficulties.
 (See section: Other Antennas).

 Important: coaxial feeds which are longer than 5 metres must employ low loss 50 ohm coax.
 We normally do not recommend feeds of more than 15 metres for standard applications.
-If in doubt, contact our technical department for further advice.
+However, we suggest you contact our technical department where other considerations may prove this to be impractical.

-A further consideration is the length and location of the input cables.
+A further consideration that must be taken into account is the length and location of the dry contact cables.
 To avoid interference and possible false triggering, cable runs should be kept to a minimum (ideally less than 10 metres) and should be isolated from other cabling (e.g. mains, telecoms.
 PC networks, etc).